 For once and for all, let me say it loud and clear: dry red wine and chocolate do not go together.
 Why would someone lie to you and try to convince you that this is something you should enjoy?
 Why would the powers that be—the red-wine pushers and the chocolate coercers—set you up for such flavor failure, particularly around Valentine's Day when presumably you want to impress the object of your affections?
 I don't know.
 But I'm here to help.

-Many of us would confess to possessing a sweet tooth (or two), but when we mix the words "sweet" and "wine," things can get nasty pretty quickly.
-But there's no reason to be afraid: there's a whole world of wines out there that can be delicious with dessert, without bearing any resemblance to the wine coolers and white Zinfandels of our nightmares.
+There's a whole world of wines out there that can be delicious with dessert.
 Thanksgiving is the perfect time to start exploring.
 Here are a few recommended bottles to serve with classic Thanksgiving pies.

-Once upon a time there was only Champagne, the king of bubbles, to consider, but now there are so many great options that we wanted to give you the run-down on the who, what, where and why.
 Sparkling wine is made all over the world, and all of the different regions, grapes, and methods of production can be a bit daunting, so we have endeavored to bring you a quick and easy guide to the differences between bottles of bubbly.
-Let's start popping corks!

 Work at the winery has slowed and we had our first two-day weekend since Labor Day.
 The extra free hours gave me some time to reflect on what the whirlwind of a harvest season I've had.
 I have spent almost three months coming home physically exhausted absolutely drained at the end of the day, and I am left with a feeling of accomplishment and pride in what my coworkers and I have accomplished.
 But, does anyone who is going to buy the wine care?